 Raymond must seek to increase town capacity to pursue grants and funding, and provide programs and services to fit the growing needs of the town.
-As a small town where most town revenue is generated through property taxes, Raymond must explore additional sources of revenue and work strategically to support residents while maintaining fiscal priorities.
+As a small town where most town revenue is generated through property taxes, Raymond must work strategically to support residents while maintaining fiscal priorities.
 The town will need additional staff or consultants to support operations, coupled with cooperation with neighboring towns and regional organizations to pursue planning and programming goals.